ukut/Qiskit-Fall-Fest-2024/README.md

 ### Quantum Computing Session (Physical):
 Lectures would be delivered by Quantum amabassadors, exploring quantum computing applications and engaging students in hands-on activities.

 **Day 4:** Building quantum circuits and implementation of some labs- Onsite(Uniuyo).
-Saturday 23/11/2023
+Saturday 23/11/2023, 11:00 AM

 **Venue:** New Engineering Classroom Block (NECB) I.

 **Day 5:** Building quantum circuits and implementation of some labs- Onsite(Uniuyo).
-Saturday 23/11/2023, 4:00PM
+Saturday 25/11/2023, 4:00PM

 **Venue:** New Engineering Classroom Block (NECB) I.